amacfie/amacfie.github.io/_posts/2017-05-20-building-JS-shell.md

 Assuming `~/bin` is in our path variable, we can put `mysh` there and launch our shell anywhere by just running `mysh`.
 So far so good but we wanted to automatically import ShellJS.
-In `myrepl.sj`, add the following:
+In `myrepl.js`, add the following:

     var shell = require('shelljs');
     Object.assign(myrepl.context, shell);